Toyota plans partial output resumption at all four China plants

-TOKYO (Reuters) - Toyota Motor Corp (7203.T) said on Friday it planned for all four of its vehicle assembly plants in China to be in operation from next week after weeks of stoppages due to the coronavirus outbreak, although output at some plants would be limited.
+TOKYO, Feb 21 (Reuters) - Toyota Motor Corp said on Friday it planned for all four of its vehicle assembly plants in China to be in operation from next week after weeks of stoppages due to the coronavirus outbreak, although output at some plants would be limited.

 The Japanese auto maker said in a statement that production at its vehicle assembly plant in Chengdu, Sichuan province would resume from Monday.